antonvw/wex/src/core/README.md

 # core library

-This library contains core functions for wex.
+This library contains core classes and functions for wex.
 It does not use any other wex libraries.